Q. What time does school end?

 A. The school day ends at 3:25 PM.
 Kindergartners are picked up at the front of the school; all other children are picked up at the front gate of the upper yard.

-A. Yes – but you must sign up!
-Clarendon offers excellent, high-quality on-site childcare from 7:00am to 6:30pm.
+A. Yes.
+Clarendon offers high-quality on-site childcare from 7:00am to 6:30pm.
 Childcare is run by a separate and private company, and therefore has its own admission process and maintains its own waiting list.
 There is a fee for childcare services.
-For more information, contact the director, Shelley Pope, at 415 759-1897.
-Admission to Clarendon Elementary School does not automatically trigger admission to childcare program!
+For more information, contact Shelley Pope and staff at 415-699-4170.

 Q. Where do I park?